-“China has a relatively moderate expected climate change,” said Noah Diffenbaugh, an assistant professor of earth and atmospheric sciences at Purdue who led the study.
-“However, when you combine that with the fact it has the second largest economy in the world, a substantial poverty rate and a large population, it creates one of the largest combined exposures on the planet.”
+"China has a relatively moderate expected climate change," says Noah Diffenbaugh, an assistant professor of earth and atmospheric sciences at Purdue who led the study.
+"However, when you combine that with the fact it has the second largest economy in the world, a substantial poverty rate, and a large population, it creates one of the largest combined exposures on the planet."

-Another new study by six scientists from various institutions — including Purdue’s Diffenbaugh — comes to a similar conclusion.
-Published in the Proceedings of the National Academy of Sciences (posted Dec.
-4), it predicts “a net increase during the late 21st century in the number of days in which severe thunderstorm environmental conditions occur.”
-This increased probability of severe storms will be most pronounced in the eastern and southeastern United States, which can expect turbulent summers, according to the report.
+Another new study by six scientists from various institutions—including Purdue's Diffenbaugh—comes to a similar conclusion.
+Published in the Proceedings of the National Academy of Sciences (posted December 4th), it predicts "a net increase during the late 21st century in the number of days in which severe thunderstorm environmental conditions occur."
+This increased probability of severe storms will be most pronounced in the Eastern and Southeastern U.S., which can expect turbulent summers, according to the report.

 And on the subject of storms, new research refines earlier warnings that warmer ocean temperatures will result in fiercer hurricanes.
 Gabriel A. Vecchi of the National Oceanic and Atmospheric Administration and Brian J. Soden of the University of Miami's Rosensteil School of Marine and Atmospheric Science explored the relationship between changes in sea-surface temperatures and the upper limit of cyclone intensity.

-“If the Atlantic warms more slowly than the rest of the tropical oceans, we would expect a decrease in the upper limit on hurricane intensity,” added Vecchi.
-“This is an interesting piece of the puzzle.”
+"If the Atlantic warms more slowly than the rest of the tropical oceans, we would expect a decrease in the upper limit on hurricane intensity," Vecchi adds.
+"This is an interesting piece of the puzzle."